TurboVNC/buildscripts/README.txt

 -----------------------------------------

-To sign the Java TurboVNC Viewer JAR file using an official code signing certificate, create a file called "jarsign" in the same directory as buildvnc, and include the following contents in the file:
+To sign the Java TurboVNC Viewer JAR file using an official code signing certificate, create a file called "jarsign" under setupscripts/, and include the following contents in the file:

 JAVA_KEYSTORE={value of JAVA_KEYSTORE CMake variable}